import numpy as np

 tot_exp_mean_admin1_urbrur = hld_sample.estimation.mean(y="tot_exp", by=("geo1", "urbrur"))

-In this imaginary country, we assume thata the person-level poverty threshold is 1,800 (local currency units).
-For this tutorial, we convert it to a household threshold by multiplying 1,800 by the household size; a household is classified as poor if its welfare measure (e.g., total consumption or income) is below size × 1,800.
+In this imaginary country, assume the person-level poverty threshold is 1,800 local currency units.
+We convert it to a household threshold by multiplying by household size—a household is classified as poor if its welfare measure falls below this threshold.

-As shown below, we use mutate() to add the household poverty line and a binary poverty status column.
+# Create household poverty line and binary poverty status

 hld_sample = hld_sample.wrangling.mutate(